-Before applying for an apprenticeship in I.T. or Software Development, it’s important to recognize the difference between the two:
+Before applying for an apprenticeship in IT or Software Development, it’s important to recognise the difference between the two:

 - Information Technology, as the name suggests, focuses mainly on technology; specifically, computer hardware and networks.
 It also includes the maintenance and support of that technology.

 - Software Development is the creation of websites, programmes and apps.
 There are many different software languages, such as C, Python and HTML, that you can train in.

 Both careers are a great choice for people who get excited by new technology and love to solve problems; however, between the two, IT is probably better suited to people who want more of a ‘hands-on’ career.

 What are the advantages of an apprenticeship in IT or Software Development?

 - Gain an industry-recognised qualification.
 You’ll complete the apprenticeship with a qualification that’ll allow you to pursue employment or further education at a higher level.